 Throughout the research and writing process, we faced many difficult decisions about what the Competencies should include and how best to organize them.
 Together with our partners and advisors, we arrived at a number of key principles to guide and inform our work and perspective.
 We determined that the Competencies should:

 - Be embedded within a holistic educational vision and supported by a school culture—including professional development, curricular freedom, and other structures—to ensure their success.
 We recognize that many obstacles beyond teachers’ control must be cleared in order to realize success in most or all of the Competencies.
-The Competencies are designed first and foremostto inform practitioners who work in school systems that are already making innovative, learner-centered reforms.
+The Competencies are designed to inform practitioners who work in school systems that are already making innovative, learner-centered reforms.

 - Be applied to groups of educators or whole school teams.
 We recognize that, taken as a whole, the full set of Competencies is aspirational.
 In our vision, no individual educator would be expected to have mastered all of these skills and be able to demonstrate each one flawlessly at any single moment in time.
 Our intent, in no way, is to ask teachers to “do more with less.”
 Rather, we are calling for schools, districts, and states to “do differently.”